dancasmor/A-bio-inspired-hardware-implementation-of-a-analog-spike-based-hippocampus-memory-model/README.md

 Code on which the paper entitled "A bio-inspired hardware implementation of an analog spike-based hippocampus memory modely" is based, sent to a journal and awaiting review.
 </p>
 <p align="justify">
-A fully functional analog spike-based implementation of a memory model bio-inspired on the hippocampus implemented on the <a href="https://ieeexplore.ieee.org/document/8094868">DYNAPSE1</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
-The code is written in Python and makes use of the Samna library and their adaptation for DYNAPSE1 called <a href="https://code.ini.uzh.ch/ncs/libs/dynap-se1">dynap-se1</a>.
+A fully functional analog spike-based implementation of a memory model bio-inspired by the hippocampus implemented on the <a href="https://ieeexplore.ieee.org/document/8094868">DYNAP-SE</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
+The code is written in Python and makes use of the Samna library and their adaptation for DYNAP-SE called <a href="https://code.ini.uzh.ch/ncs/libs/dynap-se1">dynap-se1</a>.
 In addition, the necessary scripts to replicate the tests and plots carried out in the paper are included, together with data and plots of the tests.
 </p>
 <p align="justify">
 Please go to section <a href="#CiteThisWork">cite this work</a> to learn how to properly reference the works cited here.